 M&A Broker Tips: How to Sell a Business – Seller Financing

-M&A brokers and advisor firms know that most businesses for sale offer some type of seller financing.
-Seller financing in business sales covers all or a portion of the purchase price in the form of a loan.
+M&A brokers, intermediaries and advisors know that most businesses for sale offer some type of seller financing.
+Seller financing in business sales covers a portion of the purchase price in the form of a loan.
 The remainder of the purchase price for a company may be covered by either a down payment, an outside loan, or some combination of the two.
-This is why down payments for business mergers and acquisitions are often larger than down payments for other purchases, hovering somewhere around 30-40%.
+This is why down payments for business mergers and acquisitions are often larger than down payments for other purchases, hovering someplace around 30% to 40%.

 Because seller financing is common and popular, sellers who are not open to seller financing arrangements immediately limit the number of potential buyers.

 A seller who intends to finance the sale must ensure that the buyer is not just qualified to run the business but also financially qualified to make the purchase.
 Confirming the buyer’s financial capacity includes performing most of the functions generally undertaken by a bank – i.e., reviewing the buyer’s:

 - business plan for profitably operating your company.

 With a seller financing arrangement, all funding may come from you.
 If the buyer defaults, you may lose the carried part of the business purchase money.
 You will have to find a new buyer and possibly sell at a much smaller price, since a buyer who defaults may also have neglected other financial aspects of the business.

 Most seller financing agreements allow a seller to repossess the business within 30 to 60 days if financing fails.
 This saves the buyer from a catastrophic business undertaking and prevents the seller from losing its investment.